laino/final-pm/doc/README.md

        * localhost or an unix domain socket was given, a new daemon
        * will automatically be launched if the connection fails.
        *
+       * On Windows platforms only host:port combinations are supported
+       * and FinalPM will default to port 34253 on localhost.
+       *
        * Examples:
        *
        *     ws://localhost:3242                # localhost port 3242